IntelSoftware/SYCL_101/03_Modern/04_hash_tables.rst

 * find(...),
 * iteration over elements.

 Similar to :code:`std::unordered_set` is **std::unordered_multiset**.
-Let's start with definition:
+Let's start with a definition:

-    :code:`std::unordered_multiset` is an associative container that contains a set of possibly non-unique objects of type Key.
-Search, insertion, and removal have average constant-time complexity.
+    :code:`std::unordered_multiset` is an associative container holding a set of possibly non-unique objects of type Key.
+Search, insertion, and removal have average constant time complexity.

-This means that the only difference between :code:`std::unordered_set` and :code:`std::unordered_multiset` is that the second one allows multiple keys to be stored.
+This means that the only difference between :code:`std::unordered_set` and :code:`std::unordered_multiset` is that the latter allows multiple keys to be stored.
 An example of the :code:`std::unordered_multiset` declaration is shown in code below:

 .. code-block:: cpp

    std::unordered_multiset<int> n;

-To initialize :code:`std::unordered_multiset`, we can simply assign values to it at the time of declaration.
+To initialize :code:`std::unordered_multiset`, we can simply assign values to it at declaration.
 This time the values may be repeated.

 .. code-block:: cpp